ManishaJohnson/UnityFaceDetection/README.md

 # UnityFaceDetection
-Face Detection Code using Unity in C# language
+Face Detection Code using Unity in C# language and OpenCVSharp Library